Slaayyz/EduStats/README.md

 # 📊 **EduStats: Academic Performance Analyzer**

-**EduStats** is an advanced Python project tailored to manage and analyze academic performance for students in the **BUT RT** program.
-With seamless Excel file handling, precise calculations, robust data validation, and visually intuitive graphs, it provides actionable insights to help track and improve results. 📈🎓
+**EduStats** is an advanced Python project designed to manage and analyze academic performance for students in the **BUT RT** program.
+With a user-friendly graphical interface, robust data handling, accurate calculations, and visually intuitive graphs, it offers actionable insights to monitor and enhance results. 📈🎓

 ---

 ## ✨ **Key Features**

 ### **📁 Automated File Management**
-- Verifies and organizes academic files (`semestre.xlsx`, `notes_RT.xlsx`) automatically.
+- Verifies and organizes academic files (`semester.xlsx`, `notes_RT.xlsx`) automatically.
-- Creates or updates the `notes_RT.xlsx` file based on the semester structure.
+- Ensures that all required files are present in the `Stats` folder.

 ### **✅ Enhanced Data Validation**
-- Checks for sufficient rows and columns in Excel files to ensure accurate processing.
+- Validates the presence and integrity of required Excel files.
-- Logs warnings and errors to help identify and resolve data issues efficiently.
+- Logs errors and warnings to identify issues efficiently.

 ### **📊 Weighted Average Calculation**
 - Computes averages for each **Teaching Unit (UE)** using module coefficients and user-provided grades.
+- Supports flexible grade entry and automatic updates.

 ### **🎨 Dynamic Visualization**
-- Generates clear, color-coded graphs with performance thresholds for success, warnings, and failures.
+- Generates clear, color-coded graphs with thresholds for success, retakes, and failure.

-### **🚀 Optimized Performance**
-- Reduces repetitive data access and improves overall execution efficiency.
+- Displays performance results interactively.

+### **🖥️ User-Friendly Interface**
+- Intuitive GUI for viewing, editing, and saving grades.
+- Double-click editing for seamless grade management.

 ---

 ## 📂 **File Requirements**

-### 1️⃣ **`semestre.xlsx`**
+### 1️⃣ **`semester.xlsx`**
 - Defines the semester structure with module names and coefficients.
 - Must be placed in the `Stats` folder.

 ### 2️⃣ **`notes_RT.xlsx`**
-- Stores the grades for each module.
+- Stores grades for each module.
-- Created or updated automatically based on `semestre.xlsx`.
+- Automatically created or updated based on `semester.xlsx`.

 ---